biocore/LabControl/README.md

 psql -d qiita-test -c "Grant all on all tables in schema labcontrol to ${USER};"
 ```

-Labman is now ready to run.
+Labcontrol is now ready to run.
 Start the labcontrol server with:

 ```bash
 labcontrol start-webserver
 ```

-If it is running successfully, you will see the message `Labman started on port 8080`.
+If it is running successfully, you will see the message `Labcontrol started on port 8080`.
 Note that
 by default, labcontrol starts on port 8080; if you would like to start it on a different port,
 use the optional `--port` switch, as shown in the below example to start it on port 5555: